digint/btrbk/README.md

 Example: local regular snapshots (time-machine)
 -----------------------------------------------

-The simpliest use case is to create snapshots in the same volume as the data.
-This will obviously not protect it against hardware issues (failure, theft...), but can be useful as a protection against inadvertent changes or deletions, or if the data is already a copy created with rsync or similar tools, and you just want to keep several past states.
+The simpliest use case is to only create snapshots of your data.
+This will obviously not protect it against hardware failure, but can be useful for:

+  * protection against inadvertent changes or deletions
+  * keeping past states of copies from rsync or similar tools

 Let's assume you need regular snapshots of your home directory, which is located in the subvolume `home` of the volume `/mnt/btr_pool`.
 The